RuizhenMai/academic-blog/sml/mle.md

 \mathcal I(\theta)=\mathbb E[\nabla \log f \nabla\log f^\top]=-\mathbb E[\nabla^2\log f]
 $$

 the Hessian matrix of log likelihood.
-An extra tip (with certain assumptions and by central limit theorem) is that $\mathcal I(\theta)$ represents the inverse variance.
+An extra tip (with certain assumptions and by central limit theorem) is that $\mathcal I(\theta)$ represents the inverse of variance.
 When curvature is higher, the variance is smaller (which is a good thing).